miklevin/MikeLev.in/_posts/2023-02-10-let-s-start-an-ai-novel-about-dystopizon-with-chatgpt.md

 headline: Exploring Autonomy and Freedom with ChatGPT and a Smartwatch
 description: I'm Mike Levin, an SEO living in New York City.
 I'm exploring the use of ChatGPT to create a real-time journal of a person's life by setting up a schedule and prompts with Python.
 My goal is to find a way to communicate with someone without being monitored by the corporation.
 To do this, I suggest using a smartwatch and gradually building trust with the user.
 Come explore how I'm using ChatGPT to pursue autonomy and freedom.
 keywords: AI-Novel, Dystopizon, ChatGPT, Mike Levin, SEO, New York City, Python, Smartwatch, Autonomy, Freedom, Time-Sharing, Linux, Cloud, Windows Subsystem, Big Tech, Proprietary Technology, Empathetic User, Smart Home Hub, Virtual Reality Headset, Gaming Console, Subtle Language, Hints, Frequency, Scope, Messages, Trust
-categories: seo, ai, python, wsl, linux, message, new york city
+categories: ai, wsl, linux, new york city, seo, python, message
 permalink: /blog/let-s-start-an-ai-novel-about-dystopizon-with-chatgpt/
 layout: post
 group: blog